 Beware of lenders who prey on low-income individuals, including those who receive disability benefits.

-A payday loan, typically requires repayment of the entire amount borrowed with the next check you receive.
+A payday loan typically requires repayment of the entire amount borrowed with the next check you receive.
 You guarantee repayment of a vehicle title loan with the value of your car.
 If you can’t pay on time, usually within 30 days, the lender can take your car.
-Learn more about repossession if this is happened or you’re at risk for this happening to you.
+Learn more about repossession if this has happened or you’re at risk for this happening to you.